The Faroe Islands is an archipelago, made up of eighteen islands, which sits halfway between Iceland and Norway.

 The Torshavn diving association was founded in 1957, long before dive suits made it to the island.
 The early proponents, inspired by diving idols abroad, would immerse themselves in the freezing waters in nothing but woollen clothes, swimming trunks, a diver’s mask and flippers.

-It all began when a small group of fisherman would dive after car tires, which were used to line the quayside in Torshavn.
-As there were very few cars on the island, these tyres were a surprisingly valuable commodity and retrieving them from the seafloor was an important task.
+The practice first began when a small group of fisherman would dive after car tires, which were used to line the quayside in Torshavn.
+As there were very few cars on the island back then, these tyres were a surprisingly valuable commodity and retrieving them from the seafloor was an important task.

 With each generation since, new technology and equipment have allowed diving to grow and transform into an educational and leisurely pursuit.
 Nowadays, hundreds flock to the islands every year to join the locals in the serene underwater kelp forests, or on the edge of the amazing subaquatic drop-offs, where the volcanic islands fall away into the depths.

 The development of rock climbing in the Faroes boasts a similar historical trajectory.
 The activity dates back to island’s earliest settlers, who would set off up the cliff faces in search of seabirds to eat.
 More recently, farmers would scale the steep rock faces, equipped with nothing but a rope, in order to transport their sheep up to otherwise inaccessible grassy outcrops.
 Occasionally these early climbers would ascend the steep cliffs using tools and place anchors in the rock, paving the way for a generation of recreational climbers.
 In the last decade, modern techniques have taken off among the Faroese and a core crew of climbers has emerged, their sights set on the summits of the jagged sea stacks scattered around the archipelago.